adele-robots/fiona-ros/README.md

 In order to see the steps for building fiona_pkg in your catkin workspace, go to [BUILDING.md](BUILDING.md).

+### FIONA getting information from ROS
+We have a Spark that creates a publisher so we have a topic associated with a particular message type.
+As we are focusing on ROS-FIONA communication, this Spark will publish a string to this topic, asking ROS the message or the information that FIONA wants to receive.
+We could´ve used services as before, but with this, we also show an example of publisher/subscriber nodes.

+The publisher in this case is: ROSTalkerSpark.
+And the subscriber is the node in fiona_pkg: fiona_listener.cpp.

+## ROSTEST
+In order to test our project, we have built one test for each service.
+In [fiona_pkg/src](fiona_pkg/src) we have the clients and the listener explained before, but we also have servers, which are the ROS-node equivalent of the ROS-Sparks and a talker that is the ROS-node equivalent of ROSTalkerSpark.
+Now we can test the services with the tests in [fiona_pkg/tests](fiona_pkg/tests).

+To see the steps for testing, go to [TESTING.md](TESTING.md).

 ## Acknowledgement

 <a href="http://rosin-project.eu">